Last Updated on

 Candle dyes are mixed with the wax and they come in different forms: liquid, chips, blocks and flakes.
 For each type are special considerations to be made before using them.
 Candle dyes are very concentrated and you would only need a little to colour your wax.
 The more you add, the darker the colour of the candles would be.
 One must not use too much as this can have a negative impact on the candle.
 Making candles is not strenuous but one must be careful in order to get the best results.
 I will take you through the ways of dyeing your candle wax in a very simple manner.

-Liquid Candle Dyes
+How to Dye Candle Wax with Liquid Candle Dyes

 All type of candle dyes are concentrated but liquid dye is more concentrated that the rest.
 For using liquid dyes, one would only need a few drops, depending on the shade of colour you want.
 This is why they come in droppers.
 Note that there can be other types of liquid dyes used for other purposes.
 But you must only search for and buy ones that are specially meant for candle making.